-The Leadership Council meets every two months and is the final decision-making body of the LMH CoC.
-It sets its schedule at the beginning of each calendar year and publicly distributes dates, times, and locations for all meetings.
+The Leadership Council meets bi-monthly (i.e. every 2 months) and it is the final decision-making body of the Lead Me Home CoC (LMH CoC), as a whole.
+It sets its schedule at the beginning of each calendar year and publicly distributes dates, times and locations for all meetings.
 LMH CoC participants and other members of the public are encouraged to attend.